GaoleMeng/EECS498-MDE-Mboard/README.md

 - On the iPad, press character keys to type to the computer.
 - Swipe up or down on the screen to change the characters on the keys.
 - Swipe left on the screen to switch to the number mode screen (2).
 - Word prediction boxes along the top of the screen may be pressed to type the word offered in that box.
-The whole functionality of the word prediction box will be implemented in Beta release.
 - Enter key, Space key, Delete key (labeled 'Del'), Caps lock (labeled 'Cap'), can be found on the right side of this view.
 You can also try them.
 - "Configure" button at bottom right (or top right based on your positioning in (0)) brings you back to configure the keyboard if you would like to reconfigure.
 - Pressing the blue button on the right with a computer mouse symbol will bring you to the mouse control screen (3).
 - The symbols at the bottom of the screen (including a black circle with the label "Swipe") cannot be interracted with.
 These are navigtional symbols which show you what keys you can get to by swiping in various directions.
 These will be updated for whatever screen you are on except for the mouse control screen (3) which does not offer navigation-by-swiping.
+- You can also go back to see the tutorial by clicking the button with "?" on the top.

 2. Number mode screen:
 - Press number keys to type to the computer.